COPRS/production-common/docs/interfaces/COPRS-ICD-ADST-001473603 - ICD Reference System Tailored Distribution Catalogue.md

 | --- | --- | --- | --- |
 | 01 | 2022/11/07 | N/A | First issue of document |

-## TODO

-Extend Reporting ICD with PRIP Frontend Quicklook Reporting.
+## Reporting ICD

-New reporting elements:
+PRIP Frontend Reporting has been extendend with the reporting messages:

 ### rs-prip-frontend